Stackclash/obsidian-ttrpg-audio-controller/docs/pages/settings.md

 ## Scene Settings

-Scenes in the TTRPG Audio Controller Plugin allow you to create collections of audio files that can be played together.
+Scenes in the TTRPG Audio Manager Plugin allow you to create collections of audio files that can be played together.
 This feature enhances the immersive experience by providing a seamless audio backdrop for your TTRPG sessions.

 To add a new scene, follow these steps:

-1. In the TTRPG Audio Controller Plugin settings tab, locate the section titled "Scenes".
+1. In the TTRPG Audio Manager Plugin settings tab, locate the section titled "Scenes".
 2. Click the "Add new scene" button.
 3. In the text input that appears, enter a name for the scene.